Dando18/Cpp_DataStructures_And_Algorithms/README.md

-# Cpp_DataStructures_And_Algorithms
+# C++ Data Structures And Algorithms
-generic implementations of common data structures and algorithms in cpp
+Generic implementations of common data structures and algorithms in c++.